SACHSTech/careers-in-computer-science-kyliesinc/README.md

 Inorder to become a Program Manager the education needed is Computer Engineering, Computer Science or Electrical Engineering Bachelor Degree

 ## Carelton University - Computer Science
 Carelton University offers entrance into computer science program which is one of the possible degrees needed inorder to become a Program Manager.
-This degree takes 4 years plus co-op or internships.
 ### Requirements
 - overall average 85-88%
 - Advanced Functions